Environmental issues in Iraq: Unexploded ordnance

 Military operations in three wars (Iran–Iraq War, Gulf War, and Iraq War) have left unexploded ordnance and land mines in exposed positions, killing or wounding an estimated 100,000 people in the early 2000s.
 Ordnances are considered an environmental hazard due to their high concentrations of toxic metals.

 Pollution

 Sites where municipal and medical wastes have accumulated carry the risk of disease epidemics.
 The wartime destruction of military and industrial infrastructure has released heavy metals and other hazardous substances into the air, soil, and groundwater.
 This activity also causes sand to be broken down into dust particles which then negatively impacts the majority of the cities in Iraq in the form of dust storms.

 In June 2003, a fire at the Al-Mishraq state run sulfur plant near Mosul burned for 3 weeks and was the largest human-made release of sulfur dioxide ever recorded.

 As of 2017, Iraq was one of only 3 countries in the world with widespread use of leaded engine gasoline for automobiles, the others being Algeria and Yemen.
 Concerns over the toxicity of lead led to a ban on leaded automobile gasoline in most countries.

+Ongoing oil well flaring has led to astronomical rates of cancer in Iraq, although little official research has come out on the rates.
+Oil pollution in soil samples is now being published in scientific publications.